 - And I get a tech column in popular science magazine KIJK.

 - RIVE is released on Steam and PlayStation 4, the shooting/platforming game I developed with Two Tribes.
-Now the game is done, I continue working on its marketing.
+I continue working on its marketing.

 - After helping Codeglue get funding for its team-based shooter Antegods, production starts.
 This includes the writing and production of a comic book.